Santa with Muscles: Reception

-The film was released on 8 November 1996, the film garnered $120,932 in box office receipts during its opening weekend and grossed a total of $220,198 during its two-week run.
+Santa with Muscles does not have a rating on the review aggregator Rotten Tomatoes.

 Critical response

-Film critic Emanuel Levy gave the film a score of 2 out of 5.
-Joe Leydon in Variety described Santa with Muscles as a "weakling of a comedy" and thought that Hogan's performance was lacking the charisma of his previous work such as Suburban Commando.
+Joe Leydon of Variety described Santa with Muscles as a "weakling of a comedy" and thought that Hogan's performance was lacking the charisma of his previous work such as Suburban Commando.
 Leydon panned the direction in particular, stating: "Working from an irredeemably bland screenplay, John Murlowski directs with all the enthusiasm of someone going through the motions to pay off a debt."

 Chris Hicks, writing for the Deseret News, stated that films such as Santa with Muscles make films like Jingle All The Way look better, and said that Hulk Hogan "makes Arnold Schwarzenegger seem like Laurence Olivier".

 MaryAnn Johanson of Flick Filosopher called it "a deeply awful comedy" and "Believe me, it’s even dumber than it sounds."

 Legacy

 Reception for Santa with Muscles has continued to be negative.
 As of December 2011 it was listed at number 62 on IMDB's bottom 100 movies.
 It was listed as number 43 out of 50 worst children's films by Total Film, and was included in Virgin Media's list of worst Christmas movies.
 The film was also included on Atlantic City Weeklys list of worst holiday films, ranking third behind Santa Claus Conquers the Martians and the Star Wars Holiday Special.
 Due to Hogan's starring role, the film has been featured on the website Wrestlecrap, which acts as a "Hall of Shame" for the worst gimmicks and storylines in pro wrestling history.
 When Golden Globe nominee Mila Kunis, who made her film debut, was asked about the film in 2011 by GQ magazine, she said, "I was too young to fully understand the importance of working with Hulk Hogan.
 I just thought he was this huge man", while comparing the film to American Psycho 2 in which she co-starred with William Shatner.
-In 2021, Santa with Muscles was featured on the YouTube channel RedLetterMedia as part of their series, Best of the Worst.
+In 2021, Santa with Muscles was featured on the YouTube channel Red Letter Media as part of their series, Best of the Worst.